 During October of 2000, the Circuit Court of Dade County, Florida entered an order that may be construed to hold that the flight attendants are not required to prove the substantive liability elements of their claims for negligence, strict liability and breach of implied warranty in order to recover damages.
 The court further ruled that the trials of these suits are to address whether the plaintiffs' alleged injuries were caused by their exposure to environmental tobacco smoke and, if so, the amount of damages to be awarded.
 It is not clear how the trial judges will apply this order.
 The Third District of the Florida Court of Appeal dismissed as premature defendants' appeal from the October 2000 decision.
-Defendants have filed a motion for rehearing and for rehearing en banc with the Third District of the Florida Court of Appeal.
-In the alternative, defendants seek certification of the October 2001 ruling to the Florida Supreme Court.
+The Court of Appeals denied defendants' motion for rehearing and for rehearing en banc or, in the alternative, for certification of the October 2001 ruling to the Florida Supreme Court.
+Defendants expect to file a petition for review of the issue with the Florida Supreme Court.